Sports Premium Funding

 - To buy into Luton Town F.C.Community Trust to provide high quality Games and PE lessons in games and staff training, including an after school club every week.

-- To purchase additional PE resources as required, particularly ride on equipment for the Early Years
+- To purchase additional PE resources as required.

 - Year 3 and 4 run each morning for 4 minutes before coming into school